sbraicu/calisti_lab/01-gettingstarted.md

 To check the status of the Kubernetes cluster, do the following:

-Verify the cluster exist.
+Verify the cluster exists.
 Expected output should show the `demo1` cluster.

 ```bash
 kind get clusters